-According to the U.S. Bureau of Labor Statistics, cosmetologists and hairdressers were projected to see a 16% increase in employment opportunities from 2010-2020.
-Nearly half of these workers were self-employed in 2010.
-In May 2012, hairdressers, hairstylists and cosmetologists averaged $26,790.
+According to the U.S. Bureau of Labor Statistics (BLS), cosmetologists and hairdressers were projected to see a 10% increase in employment opportunities from 2014 to 2024.
+Nearly half of these workers were self-employed in 2014.
+The BLS also reported in May 2015 that hairdressers, hairstylists and cosmetologists averaged an annual salary of $28,770.

 Continuing Education Information

 Graduates from an associate's degree in cosmetology business management programs can go on to participate in a degree completion program to earn a bachelor's degree.
 There are some bachelor's degree programs in business that emphasize cosmetology; however, there may be a limited number of these programs.